gsklee/json-interoperable-comments-accord/README.md

 JSON Interoperable Comments Accord
 ==================================

-<ruby>**JSONICA**<rt>/dʒeɪˈsɒnɪkə/</rt></ruby> is a proposed convention for enabling a reasonable degree of comments interoperability between JSON and other data interchange formats.
+<ruby>**JSONICA**<rt>/dʒeɪˈsɒnɪkə/</rt></ruby> is a proposed convention for enabling a reasonable degree of comments interoperability between JSON and other data interchange formats or interfaces.
 It is not a “yet-another” new file format.

 Introduction
 ------------